moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Sign in to the Control Panel

 The main entry point to the Analytical Platform is the [Control Panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/).
 From there, you configure core tools such as JupyterLab, RStudio and Visual Studio Code.

-When you access the Control Panel first time, a prompt will appear, requiring you to configure 2FA using your mobile device.
-Note that while you use your GitHub account to access the Control Panel, this 2FA is separate from the one you use to log in to GitHub.
-You may need to disable browser extensions such as Dark Mode during the 2FA setup process.
+You log in to the Control Panel using your GitHub account.

-After you log in to the Control Panel for the first time, you can begin requesting access to data on the platform.
+When accessing the Control Panel for the first time you will be prompted to authenticate with your Justice account.
+You only need to do this once, and will not see this on subsequent logins.

 ## 5. Set up JupyterLab